United KingdomFreelance FP&A Consultant Since February 15, 2017

 According to a CEB report, “Finance and its HR partners have become adept at recruiting accountants and [other] technical professionals who have learned how to apply new regulations quickly to financial statements and manage short-term variation in their careers.
 However, very few professionals have been taught the skills that will help them succeed in a more judgment-based role, which also requires advanced analytical and interpersonal skills.”

-Recruiting for a role that is still taking shape can be difficult and downright frustrating.
+Recruiting for a full-time or part-time role that is still taking shape can be difficult and downright frustrating.
 This may be particularly true for FP&A, a role in which sales targets, marketing campaigns, product launches, planned investments, capital needs, political risks and far more variables besides are pored over and broken down.
 This guide is designed to help you spot top financial planning and analysis experts, who combine strong analytical mindsets and technical ability with top-notch people skills.

 While there’s no hard and fast recruiting method, there are certain questions you can ask, allowing you to identify the skillsets needed.

 Learners at Heart

 FP&A consultants need to be learners at heart.
 They must strive to know your business inside and out, as well as understand external factors, such as emerging trends within your industry.
 They will display a natural curiosity and the ability to learn quickly, turning new knowledge into valuable insights.
 To assess this, consider asking candidates questions like the following: